fsavje/math-with-slack/README.md

 Get and run the script.
 Restart the Slack client.
 You're done!

+Windows users without Python installed can skip and jump to [binary release](beta-binary-release-for-windows).

 ### Getting the script

 #### Option 1: Raw script content